ianfnelson/blog.iannelson.uk/content/posts/2006-05-20-usa-trip-2006-breakfast-prep.md

 On our first morning in California, we headed out to breakfast, which was preceded by a short session of Breakfast Prep’, courtesy of Jocelyn.
 It had been a couple of years since I’d last had Breakfast In America, and I’d forgotten how to respond to the awesome number of choices and options that would be flung in my direction by the waitperson.

-Here&#8217;s how you order breakfast in Britain:
+Here’s how you order breakfast in Britain:

 <blockquote dir="ltr">
   <table cellpadding="2">